particle-iot/docs/src/content/reference/firmware.md

 ### begin()

 Initializes the SPI bus by setting SCK, MOSI, and a user-specified slave-select pin to outputs, MISO to input.
-SCK and MOSI are pulled low, and slave-select high.
+SCK is pulled either high or low depending on the configured SPI data mode (default high for `SPI_MODE3`).
+Slave-select is pulled high.

 **Note:**  The SPI firmware ONLY initializes the user-specified slave-select pin as an `OUTPUT`.
 The user's code must control the slave-select pin with `digitalWrite()` before and after each SPI transfer for the desired SPI slave device.
 Calling `SPI.end()` does NOT reset the pin mode of the SPI pins.